 - Course Player Logo - recommended (5:1 ratio) 240 x 48px (< 250Kb)

-If you are having issues with uploading your image, please check out our troubleshooting guide HERE.
+If you are having issues with uploading your image, please read this troubleshooting guide.